 Now in its sixth edition, Organised Crime in Australia 2017 offers the most contemporary picture of serious and organised crime.

-The 2017 report has identified six key enablers of organised crime in Australia as follows:
+The 2017 report identifies six key enablers of organised crime in Australia:

 The report explores existing and emerging organised crime threats affecting the Australian community and our national interests.

 - Specific crime markets